 Detailed analysis by qualification or awarding organisation challenging because of poor data coverage.
 Nearly two-thirds of all recorded Skills Deals (64%) contain null data for both variables.
 Of the remainder, there is significant duplication and minor text differences between cells.

 The data for awarding organisation was cleaned.
 A binary recode of the awarding organisation variable was undertaken that identified whether or not a data record was null / awarded in-house i.e. whether an awarding organisation was listed.
-For all training delivered, 69% of Skills Deals had no external awarding body.
+For all Training Delivered, 69% of Skills Deals had no external awarding body.

 Use of external awarding bodies by subject